Eliza Walker Dunbar: Career

-In 1895, Dr Dunbar established the Bristol Private Hospital for Women and Children at 34 Berkeley Square, Clifton, where she held the post of Senior Surgeon until her death.
+In December 1895, Dr Dunbar opened the Bristol Private Hospital for Women and Children at 34 Berkeley Square, Clifton, realising 'the grand idea of her life'.
+She held the post of Senior Surgeon there until her death.
 The site is now part of the School of Education at the University of Bristol.
 Originally the private hospital had space for 12 patients, and focused on the treatment of women by women.
 By 1914 the hospital had expanded to a second site, about 50 metres away, on 7 Charlotte Street.
 The hospital was staffed by three female doctors, Walker-Dunbar, Marion S. Linton and Lilly A. Baker, all three of whom were also the chief medical attendants at the Read Dispensary.
 Both the hospital and the dispensary were supported by a combination of 'voluntary contributions and payment.'

 In 1898 Eliza Dunbar was the only woman to get an entry in her own right in the 'Contemporary Biographies' section of a biographic encyclopaedia of Bristol.
 In 1906 she published an article in the Bristol Medico-Chirurgical Journal on "The new theory and prophylactic treatment of puerperal eclampsia."

 Dunbar continued her work until her death following a fall at her home, 9 Oakfield Rd in Bristol on 25 August 1925.
 In accordance with her written instructions, her remains were cremated at Golders Green Crematorium in London on 30 August, her ashes afterwards being scattered in the Garden of Rest.

 On her death a colleague commented:Dr Dunbar was essentially a pioneer, and to the end of her career she showed as outstanding qualities courage, perseverance and pluck.
 She gathered round her, and retained throughout her life, a devoted band of friends and supporters.

 Political activism

+Eliza Walker Dunbar became involved in Bristol's female suffrage movement soon after her arrival in 1873, serving on the committee of the Bristol & West of England Society for Women's Suffrage from 1875.
+Chairing a suffrage meeting in October 1877, she linked the movement to the campaign to extend the franchise to male agricultural labourers, arguing that 'It was just that women be considered as a class, as long as men and women differ as to what were the true interests of women.'